2026

 SoundScout

-Completed for HCI 530: Mobile Design @ DePaul University
+Final project for HCI 530: Mobile Design @ DePaul University

 End-to-end design of a social music rating and discovery app.
 Built around the idea that the best recommendations come from friends and not algorithms.